cziemba1/pokedex/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The group with more experience is the winner! -
+Made using in React

 ## Available Scripts